Pylons/pyramid/docs/narr/project.rst

 :ref:`installing_chapter`, invoke the following command when inside the project directory.
 The file named ``setup.py`` will be in the root of the paster-generated project directory.
-The ``python`` you're invoking should be the one from your virtualenv.
+The ``python`` you're invoking should be the one that lives in the ``bin`` directory of your virtual Python environment.

 .. code-block:: text